Schloss Dyck: Description

 The main building, the forecourts, and the outbuilding and the stables are spread over four islands.
 In the 17th century the castle was turned into an early baroque residence.
 Count Salentin of Salm-Reifferscheid extended the main building into a four-wing complex; stables, watch rooms, and the brewery were renewed.
 In the 18th century, Schloss Dyck became a Rococo residence, with fine tapestries and exquisite furniture.
-Unfortunately not everything has been saved: the famous library was sold at an auction in 1992, as was the armory and weapons collection.
+Unfortunately not everything has been saved: the famous library was sold at an auction in 1992, as was the armoury and weapons collection.

 The complex is surrounded by an English landscape garden created by prince Joseph zu Salm-Reifferscheidt-Dyck.
 The castle and the park are open for visitors.
 The complex also includes a hotel that hosts many venues and meetings.
 Schloss Dyck Classic Days is a cultural heritage festival started in 2006.
 Its proceeds are used for the maintenance of the castle.